Rdz23/Scheduled-Stop-Start-EC2-RDS/README.md

        4. Tick the checkbox to select the instance.
        5. Open the Instance State dropdown → Start Instance
        6. Click "Start"

-## Permissions & Guardrails
-   Ensure all Production servers are configured with appropriate protections.

-    **API Protection Settings: **
-      --no-disable-api-stop       (Enable API Stop protection)
-      --enable-api-termination    (Enable Termination protection)

-A dedicated IAM policy/group will be used to control non-prod access, e.g.:
-    **NON-PROD_EC2-RDS-START-STOP**

 ## Deployment
 1. Prerequisites